grigorusha/Hungarian-Rings/README.md

 This is a simulator of the famous "Hungarian Rings" puzzle.
 I added 121 different puzzles.

-this is a small python program that uses the pygame library

 ### **<a href="https://github.com/grigorusha/Hungarian-Rings/releases/">Download EXEcutable file for Hungarian Rings Simulator</a>**
 ![](https://i.imgur.com/wuVZMXf.png)
 [![Download Hungarian Rings](https://a.fsdn.com/con/app/sf-download-button)](https://sourceforge.net/projects/hungarianrings/files/Hungarian%20Rings%20Setup.exe/download)